lemocla/Which-way-is-up/documentation/features/features.md

    The checkout page features a checkout form and an order summary with all the items in the shopping bag, including a thumbnail, artwork title, quantity as well as subtotals and totals.

-   The user - if not registered / signed-in - will be required to complete his personal details and delivery address for the items to be sent to, with the possibility to save these details by signing in or regsitering on the website.
-If the user is logged-in, these fields will be pre-populated and the user will be able to update these details.
+   Users - if not registered / signed-in - will be required to complete their personal details and delivery address for the items to be sent to, with the possibility to save these details by signing in or regsitering on the website.
+If users are logged-in, these fields will be pre-populated and users will be able to update their details.

-   The checkout form offers the user the possbility to select a gift option and have the items ordered sent to a different delivery address with a gift message.
+   The checkout form offers users the possbility to select a gift option and have the items sent to a different delivery address with a gift message.

-   The checkout form includes a payment section where the user is required to fill their card details with secure paiement handled by Braintree.
+   The checkout form includes a payment section where users are required to fill their card details with secure paiement handled by Braintree.

-   At any stage of the process the user will be able to go back to the shopping bag for further adjustement.
+   At any stage of the process users will be able to go back to the shopping bag for further adjustement.

-   When all the information are complete, the user will be able to place the order and paiement will be processed.
-A notification will display at the top of the page to inform the user that the order has been processed successfully / or of any errors happening during the checkout process.
-If the order is successful, the user will be redirected to an order confirmation page.
+   When all the information are complete, users will be able to place the order and paiement will be processed.
+A notification be will displayed at the top of the page to inform the user that the order has been processed successfully / or of any errors happening during the checkout process.

+   If the order is successful, users will be redirected to an order confirmation page.

    ![checkout](screenshots/checkout.png)